incleaf/react/docs/docs/07-forms.md

   }
 ```

-This example will function much like the **Controlled Components** example above.
+This example will function much like the **Uncontrolled Components** example above.

 Likewise, `<input type="checkbox">` and `<input type="radio">` support `defaultChecked`, and `<select>` supports `defaultValue`.